Guidebook Updates for ‘Rick Steves Best of Europe’

 Across Italy

-• It seems that car-rental agencies in Italy are now more frequently requiring renters to show an International Driving Permit.
+• Car-rental agencies in Italy are now seem to be more frequently requiring renters to show an International Driving Permit.
 To avoid hassle in Italy, it's best to get one before your trip (see our tips at Rental-Car Red Tape in Europe).

 • Overnight Paris–Italy trains (formerly run by Thello) are no longer operating; direct trains between France and Italy are now limited to daytime TGV and Frecciarossa trains on the Paris–Lyon–Turin–Milan route.